estelle/flexbox/draft/bak/01_flexbox.md

 Flexbox is a declarative way to calculate and distribute space.
 Multi-column layouts are a breeze even if you don't know how many columns your content will have.
 Flexbox enables you to be confident your layout wont break when you dynamically generate more content or when your user stretches or shrinks there browser or switches from portrait to landscape mode.

 With flexbox, visually rearranging content without impacting the underlying markup is easy.
 With flexbox, the appearance of content can be independent of source order.
-Though visually altered, flex properties should not impact the order of how the content is read by screen readers.![^1]
+Though visually altered, flex properties do not impact the order of how the content is read by screen readers.

-[^1] Screen readers following source order is in the specification, but Firefox currently follows the visual order.
-There is discussion in the accessibility community that this Firefox "bug" may be the correct behavior.
-It is possible that this spec may change.

 And, importantly, with flexible box module layouts, elements can be made to behave predictably for different screen sizes and different display devices.
 Flexbox works well for responsive sites, as content can increase and decrease in size when the space provided is increased or decreased.